anytizer/sargam-blog.lmms/README.md

 So, after `S`, the next note could be something between -2 and +2 note away, with a maximum chance of being `R` (+1, 50%).
 But it might yield anything out of -2: `P`, -1: `D`, +0: `S`, +1: `R`, +2: `G`.
 For the next loop, the starting note will the the one just selected.
-And again, another random note is picked up.
+And again, another random note is picked up from new point.

+A biger jump distance, eg: -4 or +4 would create a very different pitch, possibly with a chance to pick notes from another octave.
+-3 and +3 aren't even polite to ears.

 ## Incompleteness